50 Side Jobs to Help You Make an Extra $500 or More This Month

 There’s a new rewards platform on the market.

-Drop is a financial tech company that rewards for your purchases.
+Drop is a financial tech company that rewards you for your purchases.

-As an exclusive Drop user, all you have to do is link your credit and debit cards.
+All you have to do is link your credit and debit cards to the app.
 When you make a Drop-qualified purchase, you’ll automatically earn points, whether you’re grocery shopping, hailing an Uber or ordering a pizza.
-The points will add up, and you can then exchange them for gift cards to popular retailers like Amazon and Starbucks.

 It’s the ultimate loyalty card — without the card.